paulinho-16/MEIC-TVVS/assignments/assignment1.md

 Since it is a very configurable tool, we decided to configure it according to the Google coding conventions from [Google Java Style](https://google.github.io/styleguide/javaguide.html).
 Although, after analysing the project code, we modified some of those checks, namely:

 - Changed the value of the property `braceAdjustment` of the module `Indentation`.
-This property specifies how far a braces should be indented when on the next line.
+This property specifies how far a brace should be indented when on the next line.
 We changed it from 2 to 0 since the source code presented no indentation on these cases and it is the default value according to [Checkstyle documentation](https://checkstyle.sourceforge.io/apidocs/com/puppycrawl/tools/checkstyle/checks/indentation/IndentationCheck.html).
 However, this modification became useless as soon as we fixed the bug number 2 (LeftCurly) by positioning the braces on the end of the line instead of the following line.
 - Changed the value of the property `arrayInitIndent` of the module `Indentation`.
-This property specifies how far an array initialisation should be indented when on next line.
+This property specifies how far an array initialisation should be indented when on the next line.
 We changed it from 2 to 4 as it is the default value according to [Checkstyle documentation](https://checkstyle.sourceforge.io/apidocs/com/puppycrawl/tools/checkstyle/checks/indentation/IndentationCheck.html).
 This discarded some of the initial warnings.
 - Changed the value of the property `max` of the module `LineLength`.
 This property specifies the maximum line length allowed.
 We changed it from 100 to 200 since the first value resulted in many warnings that did not make sense in our context.
 For example, it occurred in some comments whose line separation would not be advantageous.

 #### Report